Heugene/GGJ-KhAI-2024/README.md

 Our GGJ KhAI 2024 game!

 Current game is more buggy than the one that we showed on demo.
 Unfortunately, we have no spare time to finish it properly.
+Unfortunately, we are unable to edit the page of our game on https://globalgamejam.org/ now, but here's the link anyway: https://globalgamejam.org/games/2024/clownery-adventure-extreme-bbq-4

+## WTF is going on...

+Nature.
+Blue sky.
+A light breeze.
+Circus tent.
+The clown decided to have a snack with a hot dog, but suddenly the sausage gained consciousness, got scared and ran away to the tent.
+The clown was shocked as well and ran for a sausage with a flamethrower....

 ## Technology Stack:
 - Unity